mega-stoffel/Gig-Blog-Addons/README.md

 ### Open browser

 In any browser you could start this empty Wordpress instance, now.
 Just open: `localhost:8888`, you even have a second instance on port 8889.
 Your default access to the backend localhost:888[8/9]/wp-admin is - no shit: admin/password

+Go to the Wordpress settings and plugins.
+Activate the Plugin "Gig-Blog Addons".

+If wanted, import the (very, very) dummy content from the backup folder.